mjbmon/mps-buildtools/README.md

 to work on Windows and MacOS as well as Linux or other Unix platforms.

 # thello

- This is a simple "Hello, world" C++ project.
+ This is a simple "Hello, world" C++ project that uses mps-buildtools in conjunction with CMake.

 # tlib